Gerbera Daisy (Gerbera jamesonii) Care Indoors and Propagation Guide

 Repot Barbeton Daisy only when the plant is extremely pot-bound as it blooms more when slightly pot-bound.
 Do not repot a plant that is in flower as it can shorten the flowering period.

-Repot Gerbera Daisy into a pot 1 size larger and one that has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease and eventual death of the plant.
+Repot Gerbera Daisy into a pot 1 size larger and one that has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
+Check out these self watering planters with drainage hole on Amazon.

 Pruning